How ISO 27001 can help you comply with the GDPR

 - The protection of all corporate information and intellectual property – not just personal data

-- The ability to reduce, monitor, and review risks as well as keep up with constantly evolving data security threat
+- The ability to reduce, monitor, and review risks as well as keep up with constantly evolving data security threats

 - A culture of awareness surrounding information security